 The library began as the dream of a few concerned citizens who met in the Milton Road home of Reginald P. Sherman in 1884.
 They formed a constitution for a new library organization, primarily as a place for young men and boys to recreate and escape the undesirable effects of saloons.
 Lott S. Butterfield, church sexton was hired as custodian-librarian for $1900 a year.
 Mr. Butterfield is the namesake of the current library mascot.

 The Purdy Cottage on Purchase Street was the library’s first building.
 In 1905, Sarah Parsons, widow of a prominent city father, bequeathed the present site with its picturesque view of the Village Green.
 In 1913, entirely funded by community donations, the beautiful Georgian brick building opened.
+The architects were New York based Upjohn & Constable, and construction was carried out by the D. H. Beary firm in Rye.
 By 1915 the library’s second floor was being used by the Red Cross as headquarters, and by 1918, Thursdays were completely devoted to the War Relief Program.

 Without doubt one of the most influential people in the history on the library was Marcia Dalphin.
 She became the Head Librarian in 1920 and guided it as her personal realm for the next 33 years.
 Under her vision and energy the library became the focal point of the community that it remains today.
 A major contribution from the will of Charles G. Strater for the purchase of reference books created the need for space to house this impressive collection.
 The subsequent construction of a west wing addition was undertaken in 1951.